kubernetes/kubernetes/docs/labels.md

 The API currently supports two types of selectors: _equality-based_ and _set-based_.
 A label selector can be made of multiple _requirements_ which are comma-separated.
 In the case of multiple requirements, all must be satisfied so comma separator acts as an AND logical operator.

+A collection of objects queried with an empty label selector, which is a selector containing zero key-value pairs, returns all objects in the collection.

 ### _Equality-based_ requirement

 _Equality-_ or _inequality-based_ requirements allow filtering by label keys and values.
 Matching objects must have all of the specified labels (both keys and values), though they may have additional labels as well.